myspc-development/art-test/assets/docs/Style_Guide.md

 # ArtPulse Style Guide

-All styling for ArtPulse is centralized in `assets/css/ap-style.css`.
+Legacy styling is defined in `assets/css/ap-style.css` and compiled from `assets/scss/`.
+New features should rely on Tailwind utility classes instead.
+As Tailwind equivalents are implemented this stylesheet will be removed.

 Use the following standard classes for all dashboards, widgets and forms: